candiepih/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Function that sets the value of a pointer to a char.
 ## 101-crackme_password
 File that contains the password for the crackme2(https://github.com/holbertonschool/0x06.c) executable.
+## holberton.h
+Contains all the function prototypes and declarations.